Coronavirus Universal Credit & Benefits

 Also see the forum's long-running Disneyland Paris thread, where forumites post deals and kindly answer questions.

 Restaurants' advertised prices by law have to include a service charge (normally 15%), so there's no obligation to add anything on top.
 The standard reward for decent service, though, is to add a few euros as a pourboire (tip) – less than you would in the UK, so perhaps €1 to €2 at small restaurants and €3 to €5 for a fancy meal.

 As in restaurants, service is included at cafés and bars.
 If you're buying drinks at the bar there's no need to tip – if they bring drinks to your table, the same rules apply as in restaurants.

 Aside from that, tipping etiquette is similar to the UK, so consider a euro or two for hotel porters and 10% for taxi drivers.

-The free European Health Insurance Card entitles you to treatment in an EU state-run hospital or GP surgery at the same cost as a local.
+A Global Health Insurance Card (GHIC) and European Health Insurance Card (EHIC) give you treatment at state-run EU hospitals and GPs at the same cost as a local.
 So if they pay, you pay – if it's free for them, it's free for you.

-However, the EHIC doesn't cover private healthcare, so get treatment from a state provider in France (conventionné).
-The NHS has a useful guide to using your EHIC in France.
-Also see our EHIC guide.
+The cards don't cover private healthcare, so get treatment from a state provider in France (conventionné).

 Open year-round, the Bois de Boulogne campsite is set in leafy parkland near the Seine.
 For hardy types, it's the best of both worlds – a city centre location with plenty of green space.